fin-cli/handbook/commands/user/update.md

 : A string used to set the user's role.

 \--&lt;field&gt;=&lt;value&gt;
 : One or more fields to update.
-For accepted fields, see wp_update_user().
+For accepted fields, see fin_update_user().

 [\--skip-email]
 : Don't send an email notification to the user.